pietrop/srtParserComposer/README.md

 I hate this door.
 Me too Kelsey.
 ```

+## working with srt string
+I was had a use case of a speech to text API that returned an srt file. but rather then returning the file, It was returning a string with the content of the srt file.

+So for flexibility, you can also parse the content of an srt file, what I refer to as an `srt string` directly to play text or json using.

+`parseSrtContentToJson` and `parseSrtContentToText`.

+And they give the same output as their file opening counterpart described above.
+Only difference they take in the content of the srt as a string rather then file path/name of the srt file.

 ## Examples
 You can find an example `srt` in the example folder.
 And some example of the output int he `example_output` folder.